PrateekKumarSingh/PSDecode/README.md

 PSDCode
 -
-PowerShell modules that decodes Error codes, exit codes, port numbers, HTTP Statuses and more.
+PowerShell based module that can decode 2700+ System and Internet Error codes, all port numbers [0 to 65535], HTTP Statuses and more.

  Installation
  -